Kamal Nath hails Priyanka's efforts, says UP poll results will be surprising | Politics

 ''The 'Ladki Hoon Lad Sakti Hoon' campaign launched by Priyanka Gandhi has filled the people of every religion and caste with new vigour.
 The poll results of Uttar Pradesh will be a surprising one," Nath told a press conference at his residence here.

 ''I have visited UP recently and was associated with the state right from my Youth Congress days.
 The people are angry with the ruling party.
-The efforts of Priyanka Gandhi will bring a lot of change.
+The efforts of Priyanka Gandhi will intensify now and will bring a lot of change.
 The polls results in UP will be surprising not just for the Congress but the entire state,'' he added.

-In an apparent swipe at the BJP, Nath said polls cannot be won by advertisements as 95 per cent voters are connected to social media and are well-informed.
+He said polls cannot be won just on the basis of exit polls, adding that he was in UP some 10-15 days ago, had interacted with old colleagues as well as teens and women in the 35 years age bracket, all of whom seemed very enthusiastic about the Congress' campaign.
+In an apparent swipe at the BJP, Nath said polls cannot be won by advertisements as 95 per cent voters are connected to social media and are well-informed, up from possibly 25 per cent till some time ago.

 ''I am always in favour of encouraging women in politics and other fields,'' he said.